SamNiechcial/MySQL-With-Vault/README.md

 I have also included detailed step-by-step instructions for installing and configuring the services to run locally at */Docs/USER_GUIDE.md*
-## Configuration for Local MVP App Testing
+## Configuration for Local App Testing
 I have not yet started work on initiating and configuring this architecture with Terraform, nor do I have a live web service to hit for requests running in the cloud.
 As a result, the Python scripts provided will not currently work unless you configure these back-end services to run locally on your own machine first.